GENI-NSF/geni-tools/README-stitching.txt

  - `--useSCSugg`: Always use the VLAN tag suggested by the SCS.
 Usually stitcher asks the aggregate to pick, despite what the SCS suggested.
+ - `--noEGStitching`: Force use of GENI stitching (send the request to the SCS), and not ExoGENI stitching between EG aggregates.

 == Tips and Details ==